How Aiming.Pro Works

 1) It is really inefficient.
 The gains from many hours of game playing could be achieved from perhaps minutes of targeted, focussed practice drills.

 2) You will never reach your full potential.
 As evidenced by numerous studies, deliberate practice is essential to achieve peak performance.
-Even top level pro players spend more time practicing than they do playing.
+Even top level pro players spend more time practicing than they do playing (reference to follow).

 So the promise from Aiming.Pro is this:

-Regularly spend a small amount of time practising your aiming skills here and you will improve faster than if you didn’t.
+Regularly spend a small amount of time practicing your aiming skills here and you will improve faster than if you didn’t.

 It’s as simple as that.